raspberrypilearning/astro-pi-flight-case-mk2/en/step_7.md

 Thread a wire through one of the correct terminals (see above) and loop it over as shown below.
 Carefully [solder](https://www.raspberrypi.com/news/getting-started-soldering/) the wire to the terminal.

 Before the solder cools and hardens, pull the wire gently upwards so that it is pointing straight up.
-This will make is much eaisre to slide the heatshrink tubing down.
+This will make is much easier to slide the heatshrink tubing down.

 ![Photo showing a wire soldered to one terminal of a button ](images/buttons_solder2.JPG)